Club Governance Code of Practice

 Who oversees the Code?

-The Code of Practice covers a wide range of club operations, including board elections, complaints handling, conducting disciplinary proceedings, financial reporting, executive remunerations, procurement of goods, services, and major capital works, overseas travel, and board operations.
+The Code covers a wide range of club operations, including board elections, complaints handling, conducting disciplinary proceedings, financial reporting, executive remunerations, procurement of goods, services, and major capital works, overseas travel, and board operations.
 Members should contact the Code Administrator or ClubASSIST if they believe a Code breach has occurred.

 Frequently Asked Questions regarding making a complaint under the code can be accessed here, with the complaint allegation form accessible here.